 With a normal script, the script is the same on the Prefab Parent and the Prefab Instance.
 You can override the parameters in an instance, but you cannot change the actual script.

-In other words, you should avoid making changes to the FSM in Instances, only overriding exposed variables to tweak the behaviour of the instance.
+In other words, you should avoid making structural changes to the FSM in Instances, instead overriding exposed variables to tweak the behaviour of the instance.

-When you select a Prefab Instance FSM you will see this header:
+When you select a Prefab Instance you will see this header:

-Choose Edit Prefab to select the FSM on the Prefab Parent.
-You can edit the Prefab and changes propagate to the Instances.
+- Edit Prefab selects the FSM on the Prefab Parent.
+Changes propagate to all Instances.

 - Adding or removing States, Actions, Events, or Variables